victorteokw/inherited-component/README.md

 Inherited Component
 ===================

 Classed component with custom props and attributes.
-NOT STABLE YET.
-DO NOT USE.

 ## Installation